dougmac3/KES_AEScriptsInfo/README.md

 ### Help UI button options
    The buttons can be `Button` or `Checkbox`

-The `helpButtons` array in the settings object defaults to a normal button that when clicked will send the user to the address defined in the `url` argument.
+The `helpButtons` array in the settings object defaults to a normal button that when clicked will send the user to the address defined in the `url` variable.

 There are 3 other options that can be optionally defined: